-Photographed in the Metropolitan Museum of Art in New York City.
+Photographed in the Metropolitan Museum of Art in Manhattan.

 Photographed in The Metropolitan Museum of Art in NYC.